NumberSigmaTafKsee/LV2Lab/README.md

 # LV2Lab

-# It is working
+# I do believe it is working
-* Which is cool
+* Good

-# not working very well
-* kind of expected as I just started on it today

-# It uses alot of CPU
-* Hopefully that can be fixed later when it is working correctly first
+* That'll keep us going for the show

+# There are many things unknown
+* I have only finally decided

+# Now, the script
+* where does it go
+* I put it in the bundle path for the moment as I know where it is
+* Maybe, make a directroy in the home for them or something